Who has insurance?

 The number of people eligible for employer sponsored health insurance has also been declining.
 Part of this decline is related to job loss or reduction in hours worked.

-♦ In 2020, the percentage of uninsured continues to hover around 8.6% or 28 million.
+♦ The percentage of uninsured is currently hovering around 8.4% or 27.6 million.

 This number is grossly unreported by the U.S. Census Bureau which only considers an individual to be uninsured if they do not have health insurance coverage for the entire calendar year.